Financial-Times/origami/apps/website/_tutorials/new-component/create-a-new-component-part-4.md

 8. [Documentation](/documentation/tutorials/create-a-new-component-part-8/)
 9. [Component Lifecycle](/documentation/tutorials/create-a-new-component-part-9/)

 In part four we will create new demos to showcase the themes we created in [part three](/documentation/tutorials/create-a-new-component-part-3).
+The demos we create in this part are for our old Origami registry.
+Until full migration to storybook this is still very important but in near feature all demos will be moved to storybook and we will cover this in [part six](/documentation/tutorials/create-a-new-component-part-6/).

 ## Add More Demos